halitaydin/halitaydin/README.md

 ### Hi there 👋

-⚡ I’m currently learning JavaScript, ReactJs and so on.
+⚡ I’m currently learning JavaScript, ReactJS and so on.

 <details>
  <summary>stats!</summary>